Wednesday, December 31, 2025

 20th Dec 2025

-The fantasy of the Ao Dai is elegant: a woman gliding through the streets of Saigon, silk fluttering in the breeze, looking like a frame from a vintage movie.
+In my head, it was elegant: me gliding through the streets of Saigon, silk fluttering in the breeze, looking like a frame from a vintage movie.

-The reality, however, is a heat index of 35°C and a body that feels like it is being slow-cooked inside a silk casing.
+The reality?
+The heat index is 35°C, and my body felt like it was being slow-cooked inside a silk casing.

-I meet Phung, my local guide, with high hopes.
-Her texts had been crisp and professional, but as we navigate the crowds at the Pink Church and the Independence Palace, I realize I have miscalculated.
-The spots are not just busy; they are a crushing sea of tourists and locals.
+I met up with Phung, my local guide, with high hopes.
+Her texts beforehand had been super professional, but as we navigated the crowds at the Pink Church and the Independence Palace, I realized I’d made a mistake.
+These spots aren't just busy; they’re a crushing sea of tourists.
 There is no room to glide.
 There is only room to sweat.

-I strike a pose in front of the Saigon Post Office, trying to look effortless despite the heat.
-Phung clicks away.
-I check the phone.
-Blurry.
-Cropped feet.
-Eyes closed.
+I tried to strike a pose in front of the Saigon Post Office, trying to look effortless despite melting.
+Phung clicked away.
+I checked the phone.

 Worse.

-I look at Phung.
-She is young, a student doing this part-time.
-She is trying, but she is clearly out of her depth.
-The heat is making me irritable, and looking at my "Phone Bin" filling up with unusable photos, I feel a spike of frustration.
-I paid for a guide, but I am essentially leading myself.
+I looked at Phung.
+She’s young, a student doing this part-time.
+She was trying so hard, but she was clearly out of her depth.
+The heat was making me irritable, and watching my "Recently Deleted" folder fill up with unusable photos, I felt a spike of frustration.
+I paid for a guide, but I was basically leading myself.

-But then I look at her wiping sweat from her forehead, clearly nervous.
-The "Angry Tourist" inside me wants to complain.
-But the "Older Sister" inside me takes over.
+But then I saw her wiping sweat from her forehead, looking nervous.
+The "Angry Tourist" inside me wanted to complain.
+But the "Older Sister" inside me took over.

-Instead of scolding her, I pivot.
-I take her to the Café Apartment.
-I order myself another Salted Coffee (my new addiction) and get her a tea, since she can't handle the caffeine.
-We sit.
-I ask about her studies.
-I tip her not for the photos—which were terrible—but for the hustle.
-I send her off with encouragement rather than criticism.
+So, I pivoted.
+I took us to the Café Apartment.
+I ordered myself another Salted Coffee (my new addiction, seriously) and got her a tea since she can't handle the caffeine.
+We just sat.
+I asked about her studies.
+I ended up tipping her not for the photos—which were a disaster—but for the hustle.
+I sent her off with encouragement rather than a lecture.
 Sometimes, the souvenir isn't the photo; it's the patience you learn in the process.

-The regret follows me to the Saigon Centre.
-Uniqlo here is cheaper—mostly because the clothes are made right here in Vietnam.
-I stand before a mirror, torn between sensible black pants and a bold mustard jacket.
+The regret followed me to the Saigon Centre.
+Uniqlo is cheaper here (mostly because the clothes are made right here in Vietnam).
+I stood in front of a mirror, torn between sensible black pants and a bold mustard jacket.

-Be practical, my brain says.
-I buy the pants.
+Be practical, my brain said.
+So, I bought the pants.

-You fool, my heart whispers later.
+You fool, my heart whispered later.
 You should have taken the jacket.

-I end the day with the unglamorous, grounding rituals of solo travel.
-I scout the route to the bus station for tomorrow—always one step ahead.
-I do my laundry for 60,000 VND, watching my clothes spin in the dryer.
+I ended the day with the unglamorous rituals of solo travel.
+I scouted the route to the bus station for tomorrow—always got to be one step ahead.
+I did my laundry for 60,000 VND, watching my clothes spin in the dryer.

-Dinner is at the hotel.
-I get a 15% discount, so naturally, I order Spring Rolls.
+Dinner was at the hotel.
+I get a 15% discount, so naturally, I ordered Spring Rolls.
 Again.

 I am clean, I am fed, and I am ready to leave the city.